 Scheduling Coordinators

+California Independent System Operator (ISO) and other RTOs

+Under the traditional regulatory structure, utilities provided all control area services such as transmission service, scheduling, and ancillary services such as spinning reserves.
+Under the new industry structure, many of these services are provided by a new regulated entity – the Regional Transmission Operator (RTO).
+The RTO’s key function is to separate the key monopoly functions of transmission from the merchant function of the utility and new market entrants.

-Independent System Operator (ISO)Instead of utilities providing control area services, under the new industry structure being adopted throughout the West, these services are provided by a new regulated entity - the Independent System Operator (ISO).
-The ISO is responsible for maintaining system reliability in the geographic area under their domain.
-They are the new control area operator, balancing generation and power demand.
-They maintain frequency of the electric power in the grid and reserves sufficient to meet reliability requirements.
-They monitor and control voltage through the dispatch of generation, load and ancillary services.
-They manage the reliability of the transmission grid, and establish protocols for open access to the grid.
-They settle real time imbalances, differences between scheduled and actual quantities consumed.
+An example of the RTO is the California Independent System Operator (ISO).
+The CaISO is responsible for maintaining short-term system reliability in the geographic area under its domain - the service territories of San Diego Gas & Electric Company, Southern California Edison Company and Pacific Gas & Electric Company.
+It is the new control area operator, balancing generation and power demand.
+It maintains frequency of the electric power in the grid and reserves sufficient to meet reliability requirements.
+It monitors and controls voltage through the dispatch of generation, load and ancillary services.
+It manages the reliability of the transmission grid, and establishes protocols for open access to the grid.
+It settles real time imbalances, differences between scheduled and actual quantities consumed.

+Other RTO models are under active consideration in the WSCC.
+The other models continue to allocate to the utility some of the obligations associated with traditional transmission service.
+In contrast to the CaISO, these other models provide the RTO with less centralized control and by doing so reduce the cost of operating the RTO.
+Examples of these RTOs include Desert Star and the “Mountain West Independent System Administrator.”
+The MWISA is an interim entity currently on file with the Federal Energy Regulatory Commission.
+The MWISA was developed by stakeholders to Nevada’s state restructuring process as a stepping stone to a more permanent RTO.

 Utility Distribution Companies (UDCs)